midNight-jam/DataStructures_Algorithms_Java/src/zzsd/zz.md

 - Load balancing makes it easier for system administrators to handle incoming requests while decreasing wait time for users.
 - Smart load balancers provide benefits like predictive analytics that determine traffic bottlenecks before they happen.
 As a result, the smart load balancer gives an organization actionable insights.
 These are key to automation and can help drive business decisions.
 - System administrators experience fewer failed or stressed components.
 Instead of a single device performing a lot of work, load balancing has several devices perform a little bit of work.

+### Load Balancing Algorithms

+**How does the load balancer choose the backend server?**

+Load balancers consider two factors before forwarding a request to a backend server.
+They will first ensure that the server they can choose is actually responding appropriately to requests and then use a pre-configured algorithm to select one from the set of healthy servers.
+We will discuss these algorithms shortly.

+**Health Checks** - Load balancers should only forward traffic to “healthy” backend servers.
+To monitor the health of a backend server, “health checks” regularly attempt to connect to backend servers to ensure that servers are listening.
+If a server fails a health check, it is automatically removed from the pool, and traffic will not be forwarded to it until it responds to the health checks again.

+There is a variety of load balancing methods, which use different algorithms for different needs.
+- **Least Connection Method** — This method directs traffic to the server with the fewest active connections.
+This approach is most useful when there are a large number of persistent connections in the traffic unevenly distributed between the servers.
+- **Least Response Time Method** — This algorithm directs traffic to the server with the fewest active connections and the lowest average response time.
+- **Least Bandwidth Method** - This method selects the server that is currently serving the least amount of traffic, measured in megabits per second (Mbps).
+- **Round Robin Method** — This method cycles through a list of servers and sends each new request to the next server.
+When it reaches the end of the list, it starts over at the beginning.
+It is most useful when the servers are of equal specification, and there are not many persistent connections.
+- **Weighted Round Robin Method** — The weighted round-robin scheduling is designed to better handle servers with different processing capacities.
+Each server is assigned a weight, an integer value that indicates the processing capacity.
+Servers with higher weights receive new connections first than those with less weights, and servers with higher weights get more connections than those with less weights.
+- **IP Hash** — This method calculates a hash of the IP address of the client to determine which server receives the request.